MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-samples-dashboards.md

 ## Prerequisites

-A Microsoft account or an Azure Active Directory user identity to sign in to the [**help** cluster](https://dataexplorer.azure.com/clusters/help).
+A Microsoft account or a Microsoft Entra user identity to sign in to the [**help** cluster](https://dataexplorer.azure.com/clusters/help).
 An Azure subscription isn't required.

 ## Explore sample dashboards

-1. Sign in to the [Azure Data Explorer web UI](https://dataexplorer.azure.com/home) using your Microsoft account or Azure Active Directory user identity.
+1. Sign in to the [Azure Data Explorer web UI](https://dataexplorer.azure.com/home) using your Microsoft account or Microsoft Entra user identity.

 1. In the **Home** page, select **Explore sample dashboards**.